 Jobs will often combine output with multiple entries in the header columns.
 For example, a job may aggregate output with three different values in the VX_MASK column, such as "mask1", "mask2", and "mask3".
 The output VX_MASK column will contain the unique values encountered concatenated together with commas: "mask1,mask2,mask3".
-Alternatively, the -set_hdr option may be used to specify what should be written to the output header columns, such as "-set_hdr VX_MASK all three masks".
+Alternatively, the -set_hdr option may be used to specify what should be written to the output header columns, such as "-set_hdr VX_MASK all_three_masks".
+When -set_hdr is specified for filter jobs, it controls what is written to the -dump row output file.